areummon/moccacino/README.md

 > [!NOTE]
 >
-> This is a project I created and worked on a few years ago.
+> This is a project I created and worked on a long ago.
 > I don't feel like developing it further right now, so
 > I'll leave it as is.
 I might update it in the future.